AliabbasMerchant/GSoC_2018_Ideas/README.md

 I have made a few changes to my GitHub repo [p5](https://github.com/AliabbasMerchant/p5) and have added a Prototype for `PShape` and the code for `TimeDate`.

 * The file [`TimeDate.py`](https://github.com/AliabbasMerchant/p5/blob/master/p5/sketch/TimeDate.py) contains p5py equivalents of all the Processing (Java) Date and Time functions.
 * The file [`PShape.py`](https://github.com/AliabbasMerchant/p5/blob/master/p5/core/PShape.py) is a prototype of the PShape module to be made during the coding period in GSoc 2018.
-The prototype currently supports dynamic shape creation.
+The prototype currently supports dynamic shape creation and dynamically editing the vertices of a shape.

 The working example of PShape and TimeDate can be found here: [link] (https://github.com/AliabbasMerchant/p5/blob/master/PShape_Demo.py)
 Also, I have created a Processing (Java) example to demonstrate the similarities: [link] (https://github.com/AliabbasMerchant/p5/tree/master/PShape_Demo)